elan-ev/tobira/README.md

 Tobira consists of two parts:

-- `backend` contains the video portal backend written in Rust which takes care of data persistens and communication to Opencast.
+- `backend` contains the video portal backend written in Rust which takes care of data persistence and communication to Opencast.
 - `frontend` contains the web interface written in Typescript/React.